Updated March 2023

-In June 2022, we shared an update on the status of the OR-MEP waitlist.
-View the full waitlist update here.
-In response to questions about the waitlist update, OR-MEP has developed the following set of FAQs.
+In response to questions about the program waitlist, OR-MEP has developed the following set of FAQs.
 Please contact us with any additional questions or reach out to your Energy Advisor.

 Why is OR-MEP establishing a process for prioritizing waitlist projects?

 The number of projects has grown significantly since the OR-MEP waitlist began in 2020.
 Currently, there are more projects on the waitlist than OR-MEP funding will be able to serve.
 OR-MEP is committed to doing our part to disrupt systems that perpetuate inequality.
 We are actively working with the OR-MEP DEI Coalition to establish a process for prioritizing waitlisted projects.
 The new process will help OR-MEP equitably support all communities and customers.

 What is the likelihood of my project being selected for funding?

 OR-MEP cannot guarantee funding for waitlisted projects.
 We anticipate releasing a new program manual and enrollment process by end of May 2023, which will include more information about how we will serve projects from the waitlist.
 Until then, we cannot provide information about the likelihood of your project receiving funding.

 When will the prioritization framework and updated program rules be available for public comment?